 So, set an alarm for your phone each night telling you when to get off your screens and start your routine.
 If that’s not enough, text a friend your nightly routine for a few weeks.
 Knowing that you have to send a picture or check-in will get you to follow through.

 A checklist works well too!
 Sign up below for extensive self-care ideas and a daily checklist to keep track of your rituals!

 We all have challenges to our ideal routines Remember those awful habits above?!

-Here are a few common problems and possible solutions:
+Here are a few common problems and solutions:

 Now that we’ve explored a few, what are your most common obstacles?
 And possible solutions?

-You won’t be able to take care of all challenges in your day, but by adjusting and planning for your obstacles, you’ll have a much better chance of succeeding.
+You won’t be able to take care of everything, but by planning for your obstacles, you’ll have a much better chance of succeeding.

 9. Make it Easy to Look Forward to